nicosabena/authorization-extension-tool/readme.md

 This CLI program takes data from the Authorization Extension (groups, roles, permissions), combines it with data obtained from the tenant (users, applications) and generates different reports based on the data.

+## Prerequisites

+1. **NodeJS**.
+Get the LTS version from https://nodejs.org/en/download

 ## Setup

-1. Install NodeJS
-2. Clone the repository to a local folder using `git` or download a copy directly from GitHub.
+1. Clone the repository to a local folder using `git` or download a copy directly from GitHub.
 ```
 git clone https://github.com/nicosabena/authorization-extension-tool
 ```
-3. Install the required packages:
+2. Install the required packages:
 ```
+cd authorization-extension-tool
 npm install
 ```
-1. Make the tool accessible globally:
+3. Make the tool (a CLI named `ae-tool`) accessible globally:
 ```
 npm install -g
 ```

-1. The command line tool can now be accessed using `ae-tool`.
+4. The command line tool can now be accessed using `ae-tool`.
 E.g. to obtain help:

 ```
 ae-tool help